sf-wdi-24/rails_bog_app/README.md

 Creature.create({name: "Darth Vader", description: "Father of Luke"})
 ```

-Run `$ rake db:seed` in Terminal.
+Run ` rake db:seed` in Terminal.
 Note that the seed file will also get run every time you `rake db:reset` to reset your database.

 ### 8. Creatures Index View

-If you look at your views, the `views/creatures` folder has already be created.
+If you look at your views, the `views/creatures` folder has already been created.
 We just need to add the file below:

 ```html
 <!-- app/views/creatures/index.html.erb` -->